 Courtesy Nicolas Asfouri/AFP/Getty Images

-Long hidden from international view by Myanmar's military government, the treasures of Bagan are returning to the spotlight as political reforms open up the country.
+Long hidden from international view by Myanmar's military government, the treasures of Bagan returned to the spotlight after political reforms began opening up the country.

 Here, over 2,000 Buddhist temples fill a plain along the Irrawaddy River, creating an ethereal landscape.